AnthonyCalandra/modern-cpp-features/CPP20.md

 // ...
 co_await meaning_of_life; // == 42
 ```

-**Note:** While these examples illustrate how to use coroutines at a basic level, there is lots more going on when the code is compiled.
-These examples are not meant to be complete coverage of C++20's coroutines.
-Since the `generator` and `task` classes are not provided by the standard library yet, I used the cppcoro library to compile these examples.

 ### Concepts
 _Concepts_ are named compile-time predicates which constrain types.
 They take the following form: